tdwg/website/conferences/2024/call-for-abstracts/index.md

   - This required affirmation gives permission to the organizers of SPNHC-TDWG 2024 to publish this abstract on electronic media and in hardcopy (i.e., in the abstract book, program, and poster gallery) if it is accepted for presentation.

-**Hit SUBMIT**  You may pause in the completion of this form at any time but MUST hit the submit button to save and be able to return to it before the deadline.
-Hitting submit will do two things:
+**Press SUBMIT**  You may pause in the completion of this form at any time but MUST press the submit button to save and be able to return to it before the deadline.
+Pressing submit will do two things:

 - Generate an email about the status of your abstract submission, including a link to access it for revisions.
 - Provide a list of sessions (see [https://www.tdwg.org/conferences/2024/sessions/](https://www.tdwg.org/conferences/2024/sessions/)) for you to ATTACH your presentation.